fin3ss3g0d/evilgophish/README.md

 ![twilio-number-formats](images/twilio-number-formats.png)

-5. Create a fake landing page in `GoPhish`
-6. Start `evilginx2` and configure phishlet and lure
+5. Start `evilginx2` and configure phishlet and lure
-7. Ensure `Apache2` server is started
+6. Ensure `Apache2` server is started
-8. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet
+7. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet
-9. **PROFIT**
+8. **PROFIT**

 ## Pusher Setup